📍7999 Dagget St A-12, San Diego, CA 92111 🕒Open 7 days · 8 AM – 12 AM · 628-588-9899

 Massage is most effective for stress reduction, anxiety reduction, short-term muscle tension relief, and improvement in sleep quality.
 The peer-reviewed research evidence is strongest for these benefits.
 Massage is moderately effective as a complementary approach to chronic pain that has muscular components — recurring headaches, lower-back tightness, shoulder stiffness from posture patterns.
 The evidence is mixed for sustained chronic-pain treatment in isolation.
 Massage is not effective as a standalone treatment for diagnosed medical conditions — herniated discs, spinal stenosis, fractures, nerve compression, fibromyalgia, autoimmune conditions.
 For any of those, see your doctor first.
 Once cleared, massage can be a useful complement to whatever ongoing care you receive.
 Massage is not a treatment for acute injuries, recent trauma, fever or unexplained symptoms, or pain accompanied by neurological symptoms (tingling, numbness in arms or legs).
 Always see a doctor first for these.
 Common myths to ignore: massage "flushes toxins" (no evidence for the claim); massage permanently changes muscle structure (effects are real but largely short-term); deep pressure is always better than light pressure (pressure should match the goal); soreness after massage means it worked (mild soreness is normal but not required for benefit).
 The honest summary: massage helps real things in real ways, particularly stress, tension, and sleep.
 It does not work miracles.
 Set expectations accordingly and the experience usually exceeds them.

 San Diego massage pricing varies enormously across the market.
-Resort spas at La Jolla hotels charge noticeably more for a 60-minute session, often packaged with mandatory service charges and additional upsells.
-Membership-based chain spas typically charge higher for a 60-minute session if you commit to monthly contracts (higher per month minimum) — but the effective cost of unused membership sessions often pushes per-session cost higher.
-Independent licensed massage therapists in private studios typically charge noticeably more for a 60-minute session, often with mileage fees for in-home visits.
-Foot-foot-focused work shops typically charge much shorter at lower prices for shorter focused sessions but do not offer full-body massage.
-Our flat-rate $60 for 60-minute massage with no membership commitment, no mandatory service charges, no upgrade fees, and no contract obligations sits at the lower end of the legitimate full-service massage market.
+Resort spas at La Jolla and Coronado hotels charge much higher rates for a 60-minute session, often packaged with mandatory service charges and additional upsells.
+Membership-based chain spas usually require a monthly contract — and the effective cost of unused membership sessions often pushes per-session cost higher than the menu price suggests.
+Independent licensed massage therapists in private studios typically charge higher rates for a 60-minute session, often with mileage fees for in-home visits.
+Foot-focused reflexology shops charge less for shorter focused sessions but do not offer full-body massage.
+Our flat-rate $70 for a 60-minute massage with no membership commitment, no mandatory service charges, no upgrade fees, and no contract obligations sits at the lower end of the legitimate full-service massage market.
 The price difference does not reflect lower quality — it reflects lower overhead.
 We do not have luxury-resort marketing budgets, do not pay for premium real estate, do not run elaborate brand programs, and do not employ commission-based sales staff trying to upsell add-ons.
 The savings pass to guests as honest pricing.
-The math for monthly massage is straightforward: a 60-minute session every two weeks is about double per month for 2 hours of professional bodywork — comparable to a single resort-spa session at significantly more total session time.
+The math for monthly massage is straightforward: a 60-minute session every two weeks works out to $140 per month for 2 hours of professional bodywork — comparable to the cost of one resort-spa session, for twice the total table time.

 10. Common questions guests ask before walking in